Thomas Spens (physician): Life

 In 1788 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Dr James Gregory, Sir James Hall, and Andrew Duncan, the elder.
 He was a physician at Edinburgh Royal Infirmary and Edinburgh Lunatic Asylum.
 In 1789 he was elected a member of the Aesculapian Club.

 In 1789 he was elected a Fellow of the Royal College of Physicians of Edinburgh.
 By 1794 his father was living at 13 Horse Wynd at the foot of the Canongate near Holyrood Palace and Thomas is presumed to still live with him.

+In 1799 Spens was elected a member of the Harveian Society of Edinburgh, serving as president in 1808.

 In 1803 he succeeded Dr William Wright as President of the Royal College of Physicians of Edinburgh, having previously served as the college Treasurer.
-Like his father he was a member of the Royal Company of Archers (the monarch's bodyguard in Scotland).
-He presented his father's yew bow to the Company where it remains on display.
-He was succeeded in his role as President by Charles Stuart of Dunearn.
+Like his father he was a member of the Royal Company of Archers (the monarch's bodyguard in Scotland), and presented his father's yew bow to the Company where it remains on display.
+He was succeeded in his role as president by Charles Stuart of Dunearn.

 By 1810 his father had retired and Thomas was running his practice on Horse Wynd.

 He disappears from Edinburgh records in the 1820s and reappears around 1830 at Drummond Place in Edinburgh's Second New Town.

 He died at home 14 Drummond Place on 27 May 1842.